 - to create a action plan for seizing the advantages gained by living and working abroad.

 GROVEWELL's services are focused on the timely re-adaptation of each family member.
-GROVEWELL's coach is a mature professional with global business experience who has been an adult member of a repatriating family on at least one occasion.
-Special repatriation coaching for children and teenagers is also available.
+Our coach is a mature professional who has been an adult member of a repatriating family on at least one occasion.
+Special repatriation coaching for children and teenagers is available, too.

 I met with [name of returning expatriate] today.
 She, her husband, and daughter were very pleased with the Repatriation Workshop.
 They are happy and excited as they anticipate their return to China.
 The workshop has helped them in many more ways than they expected.
 Thank you for your help.

 It has long been known that recently repatriated employees have a high rate of turnover.
 "Repats" who leave their company are senior, experienced, capable people who prove hard to replace.
 Inevitably, some end up working for a competitor.